Youssef11296/task-tracker-system/README.md

 - Json Web Token

-## Database
+## DATABASE:

 - Mongo DB

-## Dev dependecies:
+## DEV DEPENDENCIES:

 - Nodemon

 - Concurrently

-# Run Scripts
+# MAIN COMMANDS & SCRIPTS

+## INSTALLATION COMMANDS

+To run this app,
+you can clone it and install the dependencies by openning your terminal and running this commands in order.

 ### npm i

-To run this app, you can clone it and install the depencies by openning your terminal and running this command.
+### cd frontend && npm i

+### cd .. && cd frontend && npm i

+#### NOTE!:

+Before runnig the app locally, you have to create your own .env file in the backend root directory.
+Basically you can open the .env-keep text file and create same variables on it in your new .env file and each env varaible should be assigned to your preffered values.

+## RUNNING SCRIPTS

 ### npm run start:dev